Growing safe food

 Testing well water and surface water for fruit and vegetable production

-When testing water, labs look for harmful pathogens such a generic E. coli.
-E. coli is an indicator of fecal contamination.
+- When testing water, labs look for harmful pathogens such as generic E. coli., an indicator of fecal contamination.

-It is important to properly collect the water for testing for an accurate result.
+- It is important to properly collect the water for an accurate result.

 Water testing for the FSMA Produce Safety Rule

-- As a part of the FSMA Produce Safety Rule, farms covered by the rule are required to test agricultural water used in producing fresh produce for the presence of generic E. coli.
+- As a part of the FSMA Produce Safety Rule, farms covered by the rule are required to test agricultural water used in producing fresh produce for generic E. coli.

 - These labs test agricultural water used in producing fresh produce for E. coli.